Create a Personal Timeline To Reach Your Goals!

 Step 1: List your goals/outcomes

 Write a list of your main goals/outcomes you want to achieve in the next 1-5 years, separated by year.
 Remember to list only major goals.
-Action steps or to-do items do not belong on this list as they will fit more in your day-to-day processes.
-An example of a bigger goal would a major move, travel/vacations, career changes, an income goal, etc.
+An example of a bigger goal would a major move, travel/vacations, changing career, an income goal, etc. It is important to note that smaller action steps or to-do items do not belong on this list as they will fit more into the day-to-day processes.

 Step 2: Ask yourself realistic questions and create smaller milestones

-Look at your goals/outcomes list and determine realistic time frames for them.
-Ask yourself: Which goals/outcomes are most important to me right now?
+Look at your goals and outcomes list and determine realistic time frames for them.
+Ask yourself: Which goals and outcomes are most important to me right now?
 What smaller milestones need to happen before I can reach those goals/outcomes?
 Write those smaller milestones down next to your bigger goals/outcomes.
-For more information on milestones, check out this article from Asana.com: https://asana.com/resources/project-milestones.
 Also ask yourself: what goals and milestones will take longer to reach?
 Remember to-do items do not belong on your timeline.
 An example of a main goal/outcome and a corresponding smaller milestone to reach first is: Main goal/outcome: Publish a novel/be an author.
 Smaller milestones: a. complete first draft of first novel; b. final manuscript is complete, etc.

 Step 3: Rank in order

-Next, rank your goals/outcomes and smaller milestones in order of the most important ones or according to attainability then put a year or range of years next to them that you would like to achieve them.
+Now that you know what your main goals and smaller milestones are, rank them in order of the most important ones or according to attainability.
+Then put a year or range of years next to them that you would like to achieve them.

-Step 4: Draw your 1-year timeline and add goals & milestones
+Step 4: Create your 1-year timeline and add goals & milestones

 Step 5: Create your 5-year Timeline

 Draw out your 5-year timeline on a piece of paper or on your computer and section it off evenly by year.
 The 5-year timeline will consist of the current year and then four years after.
-So, if we are currently in 2021, the 5-year timeline will be 2021-2025.
 I color code my years on my 5-year timeline for easy visuals.

 Next, bullet point under or above each year your major goals and milestones that you want to accomplish that year.
 Remember not to put in action steps or to-do items on your timelines.
 It will start to look cluttered and will take away from the bigger, clearer vision.
 The below figure is an example of a 5-year timeline with some goal examples.